 - Store food when not eating or preparing in the bear-proof storage lockers.

-- Put all trash in a bear resistant trash container.
+- Put all trash in a bear-resistant trash container.

-Planning Guide to Joshua Tree National Park
+Planning Guide to Bryce Canyon National Park

 Seasons at the North Rim